danie11am/SydneyChristianEvents/Documentation/Design.md

 ### Downloading of Event info

 A HTTP call to retrieve event info through RSS feed is made in the initial app run.

-On subsequent runs, there will no longer be auto-refresh, but user can tap on refresh button in toolbar to retrieve the latest event info.
+On subsequent runs, there will no longer be auto download, but user can tap on refresh button in toolbar to retrieve the latest event info.

+Downloading and parsing of the RSS feed (an XML file) are done using an iOS built-in class called NSXMLParser.
+Content of XML file are saved into memory during parsing of the XML file, which happens in various call back methods of NSXMLParserDelegate.